holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Passenger {#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger}

 I have looked at Passenger before and it looked quite good then.
 It still does, with one main caveat.
 It is trying to do to much.
-One can easily get lost in the official documentation ([example](http://mmonit.com/wiki/Monit/Installation) of the Monit install (handfull of commands to cover all Linux distributions on one page) vs Passenger [install](https://www.phusionpassenger.com/documentation/Users%20guide%20Standalone.html#installation) (many pages to get through)).  “_Passenger is a web server and application server, designed to be fast, robust and lightweight.
-It runs your web applications with the least amount of hassle by taking care of almost all administrative heavy lifting for you._” I would like to see the actual weight rather than just a relative term “lightweight”.
+One can easily get lost in the official documentation ([example](http://mmonit.com/wiki/Monit/Installation) of the Monit install (handfull of commands to cover all Linux distributions on one page) vs Passenger [install](https://www.phusionpassenger.com/documentation/Users%20guide%20Standalone.html#installation) (many pages to get through)).  â€œ_Passenger is a web server and application server, designed to be fast, robust and lightweight.
+It runs your web applications with the least amount of hassle by taking care of almost all administrative heavy lifting for you._â€ I would like to see the actual weight rather than just a relative term â€œlightweightâ€.
 To me it does not look light weight.
 The feeling I got when evaluating Passenger was similar to the feeling produced with my [Ossec evaluation](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).

 The learning curve is quite a bit steeper than all the previous offerings.
 Passenger has strong opinions that once you buy into could make it hard to use the tools you may want to swap in and out.
 I am not seeing the [UNIX Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) here.

-If you looked at the Phusion Passenger Philosophy when it was available, seems to have been removed now, you would see some note-worthy comments.
-“We believe no good software has bad documentation“.
+If you looked at the Phusion Passenger Philosophy when it was available, seems to have been removed now, you would see some note-worthy comments. â€œWe believe no good software has bad documentationâ€œ.
 If your software is 100% intuitive, the need for documentation should be minimal.
 Few software products are 100% intuitive, because we only have so much time to develop them.
-The [comment around](https://github.com/phusion/passenger/wiki/Phusion-Passenger:-Meteor-tutorial#what-passenger-doesnt-do) “the Unix way” is interesting also.
+The [comment around](https://github.com/phusion/passenger/wiki/Phusion-Passenger:-Meteor-tutorial#what-passenger-doesnt-do) â€œthe Unix wayâ€ is interesting also.
 At this stage I am not sure this is the Unix way.
 I would like to spend some time with someone or some team that has Passenger in production in a diverse environment and see how things are working out.

 Passenger is not in the Debian repositories, so you would need to add the apt repository.